Understanding DVC Resale Contract Pricing

 The Bottom Line

-Most DVC resale contracts are very similar to one another, which makes pricing the deciding factor for buyers.
-By evaluating resort popularity, point availability, contract size, and expiration date, sellers can set realistic expectations.
-Using tools like View Details and Value Score ensures your contract is positioned effectively in a competitive market.
+Most DVC resale contracts are remarkably similar to one another, which makes pricing the deciding factor for buyers.
+By evaluating resort popularity, point availability, contract size, and expiration date, you can set realistic expectations for your sale.

-Data-driven pricing, supported by expert guidance, leads to faster offers and better results for sellers.
-Instead of waiting for the perfect buyer, position your contract competitively from the start and maximize its appeal in the resale marketplace.
+Rather than waiting for the perfect buyer, position your contract competitively from the start and maximize its appeal in the resale marketplace.
+The right pricing strategy can mean the difference between a quick, successful sale and months of market frustration.

 Got Something on Your Mind?